joomla/accessibility/docs/testing/testing-single-page.md

 * Can you read tables descriptions or summaries?
 Do tables have a title in the `caption` tag and a summary in the `summary` tag?
 * Are cells with headings marked with a `th` tag?
 * Is the scope of each header specified with `scope="col"` or `scope="row"`?
-* Are header cells IDs in complex tables identified with `headers` attribute for each cell?
+* Are header cells' IDs, in complex tables, identified with `headers` attributes for each cell?
 [In the complex tables for each cell, have `headers` attributes been marked with header cell identifiers?] [(1.3.1 Info and Relationships – Level A)][38]

 ## Test 10.
 Understanding
 * Is the language in which the content of the page is written properly declared? [(3.1.1 Language of Page – Level A)][39]
 * Are text excerpts written in the other than basic language of the page correctly declared? [(3.1.2 Language of Parts – Level AA)][40]
 * Does the content of the page require reading ability at a level higher than junior high school? [(3.1.5 Reading Level – Level AAA)][41]
 * Do hallmarks help you to understand the content?
-* Are the hallmarks are used thrifty and justified?
+* Are the hallmarks, used, thrifty and justified?
 * Are unusual words, expressions, abbreviations explained? [(3.1.3 Unusual Words – Level AAA][42], [3.1.4 Abbreviations – Level AAA)][43]

   [1]: https://www.w3.org/WAI/WCAG20/quickref/#qr-ensure-compat-parses